timothymcmackin/timothymcmack.in/_pages/index.md

   Here's what I do:

-  - Techical writing to simplify complicated software suites and guide users through their tasks
+  - Technical writing to simplify complicated software suites and guide users through their tasks
   - Documentation and coding to combine generated API/SDK reference with handwritten information and examples
   - Leadership for teams of technical writers